Icinga/icingaweb2-module-jira/doc/03-Configuration.md

 Fill JIRA Custom Fields
 -----------------------

+> **Hint**: This is optional, do not blindly copy & paste.
+Use this as an
+> example in case you need to feed different workflows with special paprameters.

 For your customized workflows you might need this module to ship additional fields.
 This is as easy as creating corresponding templates in your `templates.ini`